-There is one long-term toxicity study following OECD TG 210 for zebrafish (Danio rerio) available with 36-d NOEC value of \geq 500 mg/L for sodium chlorate, which is \geq 575 mg/L for potassium chlorate based on a molecular weight.
+For sodium chlorate, there is one long-term toxicity study following OECD TG 210 for zebrafish (Danio rerio) available with a nominal 36-d NOEC value of $\geq$ 500 mg/L.

-There was only one chronic study according to OECD TG 211 available using sodium chlorate for aquatic invertebrates with 21-d NOEC value of \geq 500 mg/L for D. magna.
-On a molecular basis this would be \geq 575 mg/L for potassium chlorate.
+There was one chronic study following OECD TG 211 available using sodium chlorate for aquatic invertebrates, with a nominal 21-d NOEC value of $\geq$ 500 mg/L for D. magna.

 Five toxicity studies with four different algae species using sodium chlorate and two studies with two different algae species using potassium chlorate were available.
-For sodium chlorate, the studies using fresh water green algae followed EPA OPP 122-2 for P. subcapitata and OECD TG 201 for S. subspicatus, while the studies using marine algae followed ISO 10253 guideline for Skeletonema costatum and own protocol based in ISO for Phaeodactylum tricornutum.
-In case of potassium chlorate, both tests followed in-house protocols but using different marine algae, D. tertiolecta and N. closterium.
-The lowest endpoint for algae is a 96-h NOEC of 62.5 mg/L based on cell growth for P. subcapitata using sodium chlorate (71.9 mg/L for potassium chlorate based on a molecular weight), while in the case of potassium chlorate the lowest endpoint for algae is 72-h NOE_rC50 of 147 mg/L for N. closterium.
+For sodium chlorate, the studies using fresh water green algae followed EPA OPP 122-2 for P. subcapitata and OECD TG 201 for S. subspicatus, while the studies using marine algae followed ISO 10253 guideline for S. costatum and own protocol based in ISO for Phaeodactylum tricornutum.
+In the case of potassium chlorate, both tests followed own protocol but using different marine algae, D. tertiolecta and N. closterium.
+The lowest endpoint for algae is a 96-h NOEC of 62.5 mg/L based on cell growth for P. subcapitata using sodium chlorate, while in the case of potassium chlorate the lowest endpoint for algae is 72-h NOErC50 of 147 mg/L for N. closterium.

-A mesocosm study with macro brown algae Fucus vesiculosus using sodium chlorate is available (Lehtinen et al., 1988) which was the basis for chronic aquatic hazard classification of the substance under the Dangerous Substance Directive (Directive 67/548/EEC).
-The study was considered not valid by the DS because the study was not performed according to standard laboratory methods and not in compliance with GLP.
+In the CLH report, a mesocosm study with macro brown algae Fucus vesiculosus using sodium chlorate is available (Lehtinen et al., 1988) which was the basis for chronic aquatic hazard classification of the substance under the Dangerous Substance Directive (Directive 67/548/EEC).
+The study was considered not valid by the DS because the study was not performed according to standard laboratory methods and is not compliant with GLP.
 Several study deficiencies regarding method and materials (replicates, test organisms, seawater) were pointed out by the DS.
-In the study, 6-month EC50 value of 80 μ g ClO3-/L and 6m LOEC value of 15 - 20 μ g ClO3-/L for F. vesiculosus were reported.
-As the study was not performed according to standard laboratory methods and the duration of the study was much longer than standard duration, the results are difficult to compare to test results from contemporary standardised laboratory test guidelines.
+In the study, 6-month $EC{50}$ value of 80 μg $ClO_3^-/L$ and 6m LOEC value of 15 - 20 μg $ClO_3^-/L$ for F. vesiculosus were reported.
+As the study was not performed according to standard methods and the duration of the study was much longer than standard duration, the results are difficult to compare to standard test results.

 There was only one study following OECD TG 221 available using sodium chlorate for aquatic plants with the lowest value for chronic toxicity to freshwater plant 7-d NOEC value of 10 mg/L for L. minor.
-On a molecular weight basis this would be 11.5 mg/L for potassium chlorate.

-There were data available for other aquatic organisms, i.e. 96-h EC{10} of 21 mg/L for marine rotatoria (B. plicatilis) using sodium chlorate.
-On a molecular weight basis this would be 24 mg/L for potassium chlorate.
+There were data available for other aquatic organisms, i.e. 96-h $EC{10}$ of 21 mg/L for marine rotatoria (B. plicatilis).

 Based on the results from the long-term aquatic toxicity studies, the DS concluded that aquatic plants are the most sensitive taxonomic group.
-The lowest chronic toxicity value is 7d NOEC of 10 mg/L for duck weed L. minor for sodium chlorate, which corresponds to 11.5 mg/L potassium chlorate.
-This value is above the classification threshold value of 1 mg/L along with the understanding that the substance is rapidly degradable.
-Therefore, the substance does not warrant a classification for chronic toxicity.
-The DS pointed out that even if the substance would be considered as non-rapidly degradable this would not lead to classification for chronic aquatic hazard.
+The lowest chronic toxicity value of 10 mg/L for duck weed L. minor is above the classification threshold value of 1 mg/L. Therefore, the substance does not warrant a chronic classification.
+The DS pointed out that even if the substance would be considered as non-rapidly degradable this would not lead to classification for the chronic aquatic hazard.

-Comments received during consultation
+Comments received during consultation in the ECHA website